microsoft/azure-pipelines-agent/README.md

 # Azure Pipelines Agent

-## Announcement
+## Announcement -  `AZP_AGENT_USE_LEGACY_HTTP` agent knob future deprecation

-Legacy HTTP handler is deprecated and won't be supported in .NET 6.
-We recommend you stop using AZP_AGENT_USE_LEGACY_HTTP variable (knob).
-It won't be available soon.

-Also some Operation Systems will stop working with .NET 6 update.
-Please [read here](https://github.com/dotnet/core/blob/main/release-notes/6.0/supported-os.md).
+We are working on pipeline agent migration to .NET 6.
+One of the side effect of this migration is that the legacy HTTP handler will be no longer available for use due to changes in the .NET framework itself.

+Thus the related agent knob will not work once the migration will be completed.
+We recommend stopping using the `AZP_AGENT_USE_LEGACY_HTTP` knob.

 ## Overview